liufuxiao/Upload-code/README.md

 const LUIS_programmaticKey = "67fa05fd36ca4d4cbc8c2eb91e41dc10";
 // ID of your LUIS app to which you want to add an utterance const LUIS_appId = "6a18e3d5-7267-4b94-b1c4-8944b866fbc8";
-// The version number of your LUIS app
 ```

 The `sample.txt` and `utterance.json` are the data files.
 When "upload.js" is working on.